StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/webhook.md

 4. Select the *Webhook* notifier.

-5. In the **Webhook** drawer, enter the endpoint.
+5. In the **Webhook** drawer, select an existing endpoint.

     Using a webhook as a notifier requires at least one endpoint.
 This endpoint defines how TheHive connects to the webhook.

-  Select an existing endpoint.
     You can add a new endpoint by selecting [**Add a new endpoint**](../../manage-endpoints/add-webhook-endpoint.md).

 6. Select **Confirm**.